How to Keep Your Kids Busy During Quarantine

 Kids love exploring and sharing their findings -- sometimes all they need is the first spark of an idea to get their brains turning!

-Give them time to imagine
+Give your kids time to imagine

 It’s natural to want to spare kids from boredom, ushering them from one activity to the next.
 However, it’s important to remember that children are wildly creative -- if you let them!
 If constantly entertained, children can lose their ability to entertain themselves, but if they’re forced to feel the twinge of boredom, never fear: they’ll get creative by taking your suggestion of a blanket fort and transforming it into a pirate ship; they’ll create their own scavenger hunts for each other; they’ll start drawing their own pictures to color.
 And before you know it, they’re pulling you into the fun!